Bishop is, there let the multitude of believers be;

-If the dead are not raised at all, why are people baptized on their behalf?
+If the dead are not raised at all, why are people baptized on their

-let us lay aside every weight, and the sin which doth so
+witnesses, let us lay aside every weight, and the sin which doth so

-easily beset us, and let us run with patience the race that is set before us
+easily beset us, and let us run with patience the race that is set

-Jerusalem, and to the company of many thousands of angels, And to the church
+heavenly Jerusalem, and to the company of many thousands of angels, And

-be healed.
+may be healed.
 The effectual fervent prayer of a righteous man availeth

 2 Peter 1:4

 by these ye might be partakers of the divine nature, having escaped the

 corruption that is in the world through lust.
 [This answers the common

-question, "How can a mere person, even in Heaven, hear prayers from all over the world?
+question, "How can a mere person, even in Heaven, hear prayers from all

-the people who had been killed on account of the word of God, for
+all the people who had been killed on account of the word of God, for

 witnessing to it.
-They shouted aloud, "Holy, faithful Master, how much longer will you
+They shouted aloud, "Holy, faithful Master, how much

-was given much incense to mingle with the prayers of all saints upon
+he was given much incense to mingle with the prayers of all saints upon

 the golden altar before the throne; and the smoke of the incense rose

 with the prayers of the saints from the hand of the angel before God.